bgin/Radar-ElectroOptical-Simulation/README.md

 # Radar-ElectroOptical-Simulation

-This project provides a high-fidelity simulation framework for Radar systems and Electro-Optical (EO) sources, including both active and passive infrared (IR) radiation modeling.
+This project provides a high-fidelity simulation framework for Radar, Telecommunication and Electro-Optical (EO) systems.
 The goal is to achieve realistic, design-level system modeling and simulation, following standards and methodologies found in advanced engineering and technical literature.

 ## Key Features